Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: Spectrum Extension Minimizing the PAPR

 Fig.~\ref{fig:PAPRvsNe} clearly shows that the PAPR does not decrease monotonically with $\Ne$.
 In all cases, the PAPR decreases up to an optimum SE size $\NePAPR$, beyond which it increases again.
 Selecting $\Ne> \NePAPR$ is detrimental not only for spectral efficiency but also for PAPR reduction.
-We have systematically verified the existence of this global optimum across many scenarios.
 Remark that even without FDSS [Fig.~\ref{fig:PAPRvsNe_8PRB_L=0_NoFDSS_QPSK}], SE can provide some PAPR reduction and so $\NePAPR> 0$.